ScriptedLines404/Inverse-design-of-patch-antenna-using-Deep-Learning/README.md

 ## 🧭 Overview

-This project implements a **physics-constrained deep learning framework** for the inverse design of microstrip patch antennas.
+This project implements a **physics-constrained deep learning framework** for the inverse design of patch antennas.
 Traditional antenna design relies on iterative electromagnetic simulations, which are computationally expensive and time-consuming.
 Our approach uses a neural network trained on synthetic data generated from classical antenna equations to predict optimal antenna dimensions from desired specifications in **real-time**.

 ### 🎯 Key Advantages
 - ⚡ **20x faster** than traditional EM simulations